ilailabs-elankovan/rife-mobile-app-testing/beta-app.md

 **FEATURES TO IMPROVE**

-1 the home page - can not scroll down after scrolling up
+1 the home page - can not scroll down after scrolling up // pull data from the firebase - file;

 2 disable the icons in the menu and notification menu - with disabled - with opacity - so that users don't use them;